 Costumes of Jammu Kashmir

 Costumes of Jammu and Kashmir are well known for their embroidery and intricate designs, which reflects the richness of the culture and landscape of the region.
 The form of clothing is designed to counter the cold climate of the region.
 Most of the garments are made of wool, silk designed with intricate embroideries and cotton.

 The Pheran is the prominent attire for Kashmiri women.
-The Pheran worn by women usually has Zari, embroidery on the hem line, around pockets and mostly on the collar area.
-Ladies prefer suit and Burgha in summer and Pheran are preferred in autumn.
+The Pheran is worn by women usually has Zari, embroidery on the hemline, around pockets and mostly on the collar area.
+Ladies prefer a suit and Burgha in summer and Pheran are preferred in autumn.

 The typical dress of a Kashmiris man both Hindu and Muslim is Pheran, a long loose gown hanging down below the knees.
 The men wear a skullcap, a close-fitting shalwar (Muslims) or churidar pyjama (Pandits).